 In this fictitious world, having a low score prevents you from going about your everyday life.
 You can’t rent a car, book a hotel, or pay for flights.

-It’s easy to admonish a state for wielding outsize influence over the behavior of its citizens.
+It’s easy to question whether a state ought to wield such influence over the behavior of its citizens.
 But that would be missing a key point.
 The broader force making this unique social credit model possible in the first place is the proliferation of facial scanners, digital devices, machine-learning algorithms, and big data models.
 They are here to stay and becoming more intelligent over time.

 Surveillance is a dark and mysterious force